StringManolo/DarkMessenger/node/README.md

-add [alias] [domain.onion]           Add an address to your Address Book addme [domain.onion]                 Tell remote server to add you contact <alias>                      Show a contact address or all contacts send [alias] [message]               Send a message show <alias>                         Show messages from someone delete [id]                          Delete messages from someone
+add [alias] [domain.onion]           Add an address to your Address Book addme [domain.onion]                 Tell remote server to add you contacts <alias>                     Show a contact address or all contacts send [alias] [message]               Send a message show <alias>                         Show messages from someone delete [id]                          Delete messages from someone